gplepage/vegas/doc/html/_sources/tutorial.txt

             ans[i] *= (100. / np.pi) ** 2 / N
         return ans

-This is a standard batch integrand.
+This is a standard batch integrand; it could have been written in Fortran or C almost as easily, or in Python.
 The main integration code, in file ``mpi-integral.py``, is then::

     # file: mpi-integral.py